 - Lacks leadership

-In these situations, you’re dealing with more than just a tough leader.
-If you like the job and your company, you can get some training to learn how to more effectively deal with difficult boss behavior.
+You’re dealing with more than just a tough leader in these situations.
+If you like the job and your company, you can get training to learn how to deal more effectively with difficult boss behavior.
 If things still are problematic, and you have discussed this with your boss and human resources without any progress, then it is likely time to move on.

 What Should Companies Do About Bad Management?